Work-Study Basics

 Federal Work-Study jobs through the University of Utah can be found here.

 Students have a limited time in which to find a job.
-A position must be secured with a Job Referral Notice (EAF) by the following times:
+A position must be secured with an Employee Authorization Form by the following times:

-After finding a job, your employer must contact the Federal Work-Study coordinator to verify your eligibility, FWS amount, and authorized period.
-After this contact, the FWS coordinator will issue a EAF to your employer and a copy to you.
+After finding a job, your employer must request an Employee Authorization Form (EAF).
+The FWS coordinator will issue an EAF to your employer and send a copy to you.
 It is important to keep a copy of the EAF for your records.

 Employment Authorization Form (EAF)